 In accordance with its functions as set out in the Australian Federal Police Act 1979 (Cth), including crime prevention, the AFP may provide information relating to a Registered Offender’s international travel to a Foreign Law Enforcement Agency.

-The AFP’s current policy in relation to a Registered Offender’s intended international travel is that notification will occur in most circumstances.
+The AFP's current policy in relation to a Registered Offender's intended international travel is that notification will occur unless clearly unwarranted based on particular details of the Registered Offender’s information.
 This policy also relates to cruise ships departing from Australia travelling to International destinations.

 The notification includes:

 - the offence(s) and sentence for which the Registered Offender is registered

 - registration period

 - travel details